unix/react-native-smartbar/README.md

     ![Witt Bulter](http://obqqxnnm4.bkt.clouddn.com/demo.gif?imageView2/1/w/140/h/280)

-- toggleBar
+- toggle the bar

     ![Witt Bulter](http://obqqxnnm4.bkt.clouddn.com/demo-2.gif?imageView2/1/w/140/h/280)

 - only image

-    do not fill in the text:
+    If you just want to show the image, do not fill in [text(TabBar.Item)]
 ![Witt Bulter](http://obqqxnnm4.bkt.clouddn.com/demo-3.png?imageView1/1/w/500/h/110)
 - only text

-    do not fill in the image:
+    If you just want to show the text, do not fill in [image(TabBar.Item)]
  ![Witt Bulter](http://obqqxnnm4.bkt.clouddn.com/demo-4.png?imageView1/1/w/500/h/110)